Skip to content

 Packing Systems into a Box

-Fill a simulation cell with hundreds of molecules under geometric constraints — from Python, through molpy's Packmol wrapper.
+Fill a simulation cell with hundreds of molecules under geometric restraints — from Python, through molpack (pip install molcrafts-molpack).

 Prerequisites